KurozeroPB/KurozeroPB.github.io/README.md

   <p>The source code of my website</p>

   <p>
-    I'm not the greatest webdev but I think it looks nice.
+    I'm not the greatest webdev but I think it looks nice.<br/>
-    Website is created with jQuery, CSS3 and HTML5 With the use of <a href="http://materializecss.com/">materializecss</a> for an easy but very well made design
+    Website is created with jQuery, CSS3 and HTML5<br/>
+    With the use of <a href="http://materializecss.com/">materializecss</a> for an easy but very well made design
   </p>
 </div>